aspose-words/Aspose.Words-Documentation/java/getting-started/why-aspose-words/aspose-words-or-docx4j/missing-features-of-docx4j-in-aspose-words/autofit-setting-for-tables/_index.md

 ﻿---
-title: Autofit Setting for Tables – Aspose.Words for Java
+title: Autofit Setting for Tables
+second_title: Aspose.Words for Java
 articleTitle: Autofit Setting for Tables
 linktitle: Autofit Setting for Tables
 description: "Autofit settings to tables.
 Docx4j does not provide an opportunity to autofit settings to tables."